bahtibek-an/Frontend-My-Dropbox/README.md

 Dropbox is a file hosting service operated by the American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software.

-=> File synchronization, that sounds cool!

 # Task

 The challenge was to make the dropbox file manager app with react.js.
-The app should been work with servers.In the app you can create folder and upload files and manage them.
+The app should been work with servers.In the appyou can do a lot of things in this project like:

+Auth (Login and Sign Up)
+Create Folders and delete
+Upload Files and delete
+View Profile
+Edit Profile
+Installation

 # Installation
+open a terminal and write the following in the terminal :

+git branch "(link of my project)"

+code . to open in VS Code

 cd to the rpoject

 npm install

 # Usage